Theories of the gravity+gauge type in de Sitter space: Double-copy-like Lagrangians for GR+YM

 \subsection{Overview}

 A longtime project of theoretical physics is to make more explicit the similarities between Yang-Mills and GR.
-The chief modern incarnation of this project is the large literature on color/kinematics duality, or double-copy relations.
+The chief modern incarnation of this project is the large literature on color-kinematics duality, or double-copy relations.
 While the main context of this literature is scattering amplitudes in flat spacetime \cite{Bern:2008qj,Bern:2010ue}, some work in AdS exists as well \cite{Armstrong:2020woi,Albayrak:2020fyp}.
 Roughly speaking, one finds that GR observables are often given by YM ones, upon a certain ``squaring'' procedure that analogizes YM gauge generators to the 4-momentum (the generator of diffeomorphisms).
+In recent years, a literature has also emerged that makes color-kinematics and double-copy structures manifest at the off-shell level of fields and Lagrangians.
+For results on free fields, see \cite{Anastasiou:2014qba,Anastasiou:2018rdx}.
+For general perturbative arguments at the interacting level, see \cite{Borsten:2021gyl,Borsten:2021hua,Borsten:2020zgj}.
+These have made more concrete for Chern-Simons theory \cite{Ben-Shahar:2021zww}, and hence for various Chern-Simons-matter theories and Chern-Simons-like formulations of YM-type theories \cite{Borsten:2023ned}, including in twistor space \cite{Borsten:2023paw,Borsten:2022vtg} and pure-spinor space \cite{Ben-Shahar:2021doh,Borsten:2023reb}.

-So far, these relations have never been made explicit at the level of (fully non-linear) fields and actions.
-In this section, we aim to fill that gap, for the case of nonzero cosmological constant, by presenting an action for GR+YM in which both sectors are be described by the same kind of fields, and enter the Lagrangian in the same way, up to an appropriate ``squaring'' relation.
+In this section, we aim to contribute to the study of double-copy structures at the level of fields and actions, by presenting an action for GR+YM (with nonzero cosmological constant) in which both sectors are be described by the same kind of fields, and enter the Lagrangian in the same way, up to an appropriate ``squaring'' relation.
 Our main results (in non-chiral and chiral versions, respectively) are given in eqs. \eqref{eq:L}-\eqref{eq:V} and \eqref{eq:L_chiral}-\eqref{eq:V_chiral}.